alibuda/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+* Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r
 max.inv <- names(avg.step.inv)[which.max(avg.step.inv)]
 ```
-The 5-minute interval, on average across all the days in the dataset, is 835.
+The 5-minute interval contains the maximum number of steps, on average across all the days in the dataset, is 835.

 ## Imputing missing values
-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+* Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r
 summary(activity)